-I live in Erdweg, a small village in Bavaria/Germany, 30 km northwest from Munich.
-My images were taken from my balcony, in the middle of a housing area with some disturbing street lights and other light pollution.
+I live in Erdweg, a small village in Bavaria/Germany, 30 km northwest of Munich.
+My images are taken from my balcony, in the middle of a housing area with some disturbing street lights and other light pollution.

-For my day job I am a master optician for a local company.
-My optical knowledge helps me a lot for my work in astroimaging.
+By profession I am a master optician and contact lens specialist, my optical knowledge is very helpful for my work in astroimaging.
 I have been interested in astronomy since my childhood.
-My passion for astronomy began much later, in the year 1997 with comet Hale-Bopp, in 1999 I could watch the total Solar Eclipse.
-Therefore I bought some astronomy books and informed myself in different astroforums in the Internet.
+However, my passion for astronomy only began in the year 1997 with the impressive comet Hale-Bopp.
+In 1999 I could observe the total Solar Eclipse.
+Therefore I bought some astronomy books and informed myself on the Internet.
 From the first moment since I was inspired by those wonderful images.
 Some times later I finally was able to start astronomy with my first telescope, a 8" Newton Vixen R200SS on a Vixen Great Polaris DX.

-With this telescope I observed the moon and the sun, the planets and many deep sky objects.
-After one year the wish came up to get into astrophotography.
-I imaged two years with film, after some good success serious deep sky imaging started in 2004 with my first monochrome SBIG ST2000XM CCD-camera, which I mainly used with a 4.5" Newton and a 12" Meade ACF.
+With this telescope I observed the moon and the sun, planets and many deep sky objects.
+At the beginning I only observed visually, after about one year I became more and more involved with astrophotography.
+After the first promising attempts with an analog SLR camera, I started to deal with digital astrophotography from 2004 onwards.
+The first monochrome CCD camera, a SBIG ST2000XM was mainly used with my 4.5" Newton and 12" Meade ACF.
 The purchase of this CCD camera was a very good decision.
-It was easier to obtain deeper images under my light-polluted sky, so the quality of the images increased enormously.
-From that point on I would say I was hooked on taking astroimages.
+It was much easier to take better images under my light-polluted sky, the quality improved enormously.

-In the last 18 years I've used and tested a lot of different equipment.
-Currently I use a homemade 4.5" Newton and a 10" Lacerta Newton on a 10Micron GM1000 HPS mount for astrophotography.
-Together with the SBIG ST8300M CCD-camera both are very good imaging setups.
-Astroimaging is a wonderful hobby, it is absolutely fascinating to bring faint objects of our beautiful universe to life.
+In the last 20 years different equipment has been used.
+Currently I mainly use a 10" Lacerta Newton and a 4.5" Newton on a 10Micron GM1000 HPS mount.
+Together with a SBIG ST8300M CCD camera these are very good setups.
+My main interest is the imaging of Deep Sky Objects.
+Astrophotography is a wonderful hobby, it is absolutely fascinating to bring faint objects of our universe to life with the help of digital image processing.

 For any questions or comments please send a mail to: email@example.com